BenSernau/Metroidvania-Pathfinder/README.md

 ## Error Handling

-The application confirms the validity of the requisite file’s name, catching IOExceptions and IllegalArgumentExceptions during parsing if the actual contents of the file don’t make sense (e.g, extra line breaks, more than two integers on a single line, etc).
+The application validates the input file’s name, catching IOExceptions and IllegalArgumentExceptions during parsing if the file contents are malformed (e.g., extra line breaks, more than two integers on a single line, etc).
 As for unreachable nodes or nodes that lead only to themselves, no error reporting is necessary.
 In such cases, the search simply ignores any nodes that are unreachable from node 0.

 ## Graph Construction Model